matzipan/litehtmlgtk-rs/README.md

 Furthermore, it is designed to take over the mouse events coming to the widget.
 This makes it difficult to implement cases like embedding multiple HTML views inside a GTK `ListView`.

+Check the `examples` folder for information on how to embed into a GTK widget.

 ## Status

 This library can perform rendering of text inside an HTML page.
 More complex render nodes, such as images, are not